MPIBGC-TEE/bgc-md/README.md

 ## Install the package for development:
-    The package depends on other packages (LAPM, CompartmentalSystems, testinfrastructure) by the same group of people
+    The package depends on other packagesthat will often be edited and tested at the same time:
-    which will often be edited and tested at the same time.
+    (testinfrastructure, LAPM, CompartmentalSystems)
-    If you develop those packages it is recommended to install also LAPM, CompartmentalSystems, testinfrastructure in development mode.
+    If you develop those packages it is recommended to install them also in development mode.
     If you do that for the first time it means to go to run setup.py (or the install script ) in the respective directories of th packages on your system in the following order: testinfrastructure,